alantgeo/vicmap2osm/README.md

 - [ ] Changeset not yet uploaded

 ### Stage 6 - Complete incomplete existing addresses

 Adding `addr:street` and other tags where none exists but the `addr:housenumber` matches.

 Flag whether within the same property parcel or not.

-### Stage X - Duplicate addresses from Vicmap needing manual review
+### Stage 7 - Duplicate addresses from Vicmap needing manual review

 `mr_duplicateAddressFarApart_NotFoundInOSM.geojson` was used to created the MapRoulette challenge at https://maproulette.org/browse/challenges/21226.